 "Our advisers can provide free face-to-face advice, and help firms select which markets to export to and overcome any barriers they might face," explains Mahoney.
-"UKTI can advise you on whether exporting is the right move for your firm and how to get your business ready for it."
+"The Department for International Trade can advise you on whether exporting is the right move for your firm and how to get your business ready for it."

-The Government has also launched the Exporting is GREAT initiative which will run until 2020.
+The Government also runs the Exporting is GREAT initiative.
 It offers would-be exporters a range of support including: